What is Vestibular Rehabilitation?

 For more information on vestibular rehabilitation, visit us in Delta, or visit The Vestibular Disorders Association at vestibular.org.

-Our physiotherapists, Shannon Hutchinson and Devon Konrad, are specially trained to help you in vestibular rehabilitation.
+Our physiotherapist, Shannon Hutchinson is specially trained to help you in vestibular rehabilitation.